psarando/shire-reckoning/Middle-earth-simulation.md

 Tolkien did not give any more details about what this "adjustment" was exactly, so I had to improvise for these simulations.
-In the tradition of the Eldar calendar that doubles its middle-days every leap-year, I decided to double the leap-day in a "Millennial Leap-year" of the Shire and Gondor calendars in order to accomplish the "millennial adjustment" of adding 2 days.
+In the tradition of the Eldar calendar that doubles its middle-days every leap-year, I decided to double the leap-day in a "Millennial Leap-year" of the Shire and Gondor calendars in order to accomplish the "millennial additions" of 2 days.

 According to the leap-year rules of the Shire and Gondor calendars, every 4th year is a leap-year, which means a millennial year would normally also be a leap-year.
-Since these leap-year rules also omit a leap-day every century, then without the "millennial adjustment", a millennial year should be a regular non-leap-year.
+Since these leap-year rules also omit the leap-day every century, then without the "millennial additions", a millennial year should be a common (non-leap) year.
-So these calendar simulations accomplish the "millennial adjustment" of adding 2 days to a "Millennial Leap-year" by not omitting the leap-day in each millennial year, and also by doubling that year's leap-day.
+So these calendar simulations accomplish the 2-day "millennial additions" in a "Millennial Leap-year" by not omitting the leap-day in each millennial year, and also by doubling that year's leap-day.

 In each "Millennial Leap-year" of the Shire Calendar, I've added an extra Overlithe to the other side of Mid-year's Day,